Property Tax Notices

 Home Owner Grant

 The home owner grant reduces the amount of property tax you pay for your principal residence.
 If eligible, you must claim your grant each year.
-To avoid a 10% penalty on the outstanding balance, make sure to claim your grant by the tax due date (September 30).
-Learn more about the grant here.
+To avoid a 10% penalty on the outstanding balance, make sure to claim your grant by the tax due date (July 4).

 Once you have claimed your Home Owner Grant (see above), please pay your property taxes via one of the methods below.
 If possible, please pay remotely by: